 - In polarized era, fewer Americans hold a mix of conservative and liberal views

-Any true American who cares about harmonious society might honestly ask themselves the questions, “Is this division really necessary, or good for America?
+Any true American who cares about a harmonious society might honestly ask themselves the questions, “Is this division really necessary, or good for America?
 What causes this division?
 What can we do to reverse this trend?”

-I invite you to read this article and to consider how much of the division in the United States is based in fundamental incompatibilities between the left and the right, versus how much of the division is founded upon cultural attitudes derived from news outlets, social media, and other divisive political commentary.
+I invite you to read this article and to consider how much of the division in the United States is based in fundamental incompatibilities between the left and the right, versus how much of the division is founded upon cultural attitudes derived from news outlets, social media, and other divisive political commentaries.

 What is liberal?

-The word liberal comes from a 14th century word meaning “generous, selfless, magnanimous, admirable, willing, zealous, munificent, or gracious.”
+The word liberal comes from a 14th-century word meaning “generous, selfless, magnanimous, admirable, willing, zealous, munificent, or gracious.”
 From the 12th century, it also has a slight negative connotation: “extravagant, unrestrained.”
 Also, “of freedom, pertaining to or befitting a free person” and “free, unrestricted, unimpeded; unbridled, unchecked, licentious.”
 A liberal is someone who sees social injustice and asks themselves, “What can I do to solve this problem as quickly as possible, whatever means necessary?”
-When a liberal sees suffering, poverty, sickness and disease, malnutrition, or any other combination of wicked problems, they are motivated to develop solutions.
+When a liberal sees suffering, poverty, sickness and disease, malnutrition, or any other combination of wicked problems, they are driven by compassion to develop solutions.
 This is why liberals dominate the field of social innovation or social entrepreneurship, the industry of solving world problems.
 These liberals love what they do and their whole heart is in the work because it is deeply connected to their compassion and desire to serve and lift others.

 However, the most extreme liberals are actually willing to cause social injustice to solve what they consider to be a greater social injustice, and this is what has conservatives scared.
 These radicals give liberals a bad name and cause conservatives to retaliate violently against this new and direct assault on justice.
 Think of Robin Hood who is so distraught about poverty and suffering that he steals from the rich to give to the poor.
 Conservatism, which loves law and order, leads people to demand justice for the wealthy despite the suffering of the poor.

 Here is the danger in “unbridled” or “unchecked” liberalism: emotionalism without direction is a threat to freedom.
 Ideas that seem like good, sound solutions may actually make problems much worse.